bugsnag/bugsnag-js/examples/typescript/README.md

 ```
 [bugsnag] Loaded!

-  Welcome to the plain Node.js example app.
+  Welcome to the plain TypeScript example app.
 Type one of the
   following keys, followed by enter, to perform each action:

   u = report an (u)nhandled error